aldrinabastillas/Audio-Visualizer/README.md

 #### Executables
-Executable files to download, which allow you to change resolution and frame rate.
+Files to download that allow you to change the visualization's resolution and frame rate.
 * [AudioVisualizer.exe.zip](https://github.com/aldrinabastillas/Audio-Visualizer/blob/master/AudioVisualizer.exe.zip):
 For Windows